 Then along came Google.
-Started by two students at Stanford the search engine did more than defining what the internet would look like, they also began a workplace revolution that would send tremors throughout the corporate world.
+Started by two students at Stanford, the search engine did more than defining what the internet would look like.
+They also began a workplace revolution that would send tremors throughout the corporate world.

 They made work fun.

 This was the seed from which the past 10 years of HR innovation has sprung from.
-From ‘flexible working’ to Employee Assistance Programs (EAP), all grew from Google's mantra that “you can be serious without a suit”.
+From ‘flexible working’ to Employee Assistance Programs (EAP), everything grew from Google's mantra that “you can be serious without a suit”.